uoForms/App-CANBeWell/cypress/README.md

 Folder structure is very similar to  `./dataAnalyticsTests`

-### `cypress/logs`

-It is not tracked in Git.
-The purpose of this folder is to collect all failed test log.

-To find failed test log in GitHub Actions, please use build log.

 ### `cypress/pageObjects`

 It contains all page object models.
 To learn more about page object design pattern, please visit